 Audio products and solutions revenues are derived primarily from sales of our digital audio software and workstation solutions and our control surfaces, consoles and live-sound systems.
-Audio products and solutions revenues decreased \$2.2 million, or 6.7%, for the three months ended June 30, 2016, and increased \$14.8 million, or 22.3%, for the six months ended June 30, 2016, compared to the same periods in 2015.
-The decrease for the three months ended June 30, 2016 was primarily due to weaker sales of our Pro Tools HD systems.
-The increase in audio revenues for the six months ended June 30, 2016 was primarily a result of accelerated revenue recognition of Pro Tools 12 due to the determination during the three months ended March 31, 2016 that Implied Maintenance Release PCS on Pro Tools 12 no longer exists.
-The cessation of Implied Maintenance Release PCS for Pro Tools resulted in the recognition of orders received in 2015 that would have qualified for earlier recognition using the residual method of accounting.
+Audio products and solutions revenues decreased \$27.8 million, or 55.6%, for the three months ended March 31, 2017, compared to the same period in 2016.
+The decrease in audio revenues was primarily due to the accelerated revenue recognition of Pro Tools 12 during the three months ended March 31, 2016 as the result of the cessation of Implied Maintenance Release PCS for Pro Tools.
+The decrease was also due to weaker sales of our Pro Tools HD systems and the previously discussed lower amortization of deferred revenues attributable to transactions executed on or before December 31, 2010.